futoin/specs/draft/ftn16_cid_tool.md

 11. Web server configuration may be delegated to external functionality.
 12. Lock file must be acquired during deployment procedure

-### 3.2.8. cid run &lt;command=start>
+### 3.2.8. cid run [&lt;command> [-- &lt;command_args..>]]

-Default per command:

-* start:
-    * if deployment environment:
-        * start services according to deployment configuration
-    * if development environment:
-        * start services according to project configuration
-* stop:
-    * stop all running services (even not configured)
-* reload:
-    * start not running services
-    * reload other running services
-    * stop not configured services
+* If command is missing then execute all .entryPoints in parallel
+* Else if command is present in .entryPoints then execute as related tool
+* Else if command is present in .actions then execute that in shell

 ### 3.2.9. cid ci_build &lt;vcs_ref> &lt;rms_pool> [--vcsRepo=&lt;vcs:url>] [--rmsRepo=&lt;rms:url>]  [--permissive] [--debug]